Gérard Longuet: Career in national politics

-Minister of Defense, 2011–2012
+Minister of Defence, 2011–2012

-Shortly after taking office, Longuet oversaw the French Air Force’s involvement in the 2011 military intervention in Libya.
+Shortly after taking office as Defence Minister under Prime Minister François Fillon, Longuet oversaw the French Air Force's involvement in the 2011 military intervention in Libya.
 After the mission ended, he met his Libyan counterpart Osama al-Juwaili in 2012 to sign a letter of intent to improve maritime security and control Libya’s borders.

 Also early in his tenure, it was revealed that Longuet had spent a weekend in 2006 in a Tunisian palace at the expense of President Zine El Abidine Ben Ali, who was overthrown shortly after by a popular revolt.

 In January 2012, President Sarkozy dispatched Longuet and the head of the French army to Afghanistan to conduct a review of security after an Afghan soldier killed four French service members.
 Shortly after, Longuet announced that France would withdraw its combat forces from Afghanistan – at the time, 2,400 soldiers in Kapisa Province – by 2013.

 Also in early 2012, Longuet led efforts on an agreement between France and Britain to jointly work to develop unmanned drones as part of their military cooperation.

 Following the 2012 Malian coup d'état, Longuet rejected the desert Tuaregs' declaration of independence for what they called the state of Azawad.

 Later career

-As part of a reorganization of the Republicans' leadership under their chairman Jean-François Copé in January 2013, Longuet became – alongside Christian Estrosi, Henri de Raincourt, Jean-Claude Gaudin, Brice Hortefeux and Roger Karoutchi – one of the party’s six vice-presidents and served until 2014.
+As part of a reorganisation of the UMP leadership under their leader Jean-François Copé in January 2013, Longuet became – alongside Christian Estrosi, Henri de Raincourt, Jean-Claude Gaudin, Brice Hortefeux and Roger Karoutchi – one of the party's six vice presidents and served until December 2014.

-Ahead of the Republicans’ 2016 presidential primary, Longuet endorsed François Fillon as the party's candidate for the 2017 French presidential election.
+Ahead of The Republicans' 2016 presidential primary, Longuet endorsed François Fillon as the party's candidate for the 2017 French presidential election.

 From 2017 to 2020, Longuet served as president of the Parliamentary Office for the Evaluation of Scientific and Technological Choices (OPECST).